adopted-ember-addons/ember-impagination/README.md

 ![](http://g.recordit.co/iltQTaYwSb.gif)

 The demo is implemented using [virtual-each](https://github.com/jasonmit/virtual-each) due to the simplicity of the component.
 Ember-Impagination can be utilized with more flexible virtualization component like [ember-collection](https://github.com/emberjs/ember-collection), or the simplest template helper such as an `{{each}}`.
-By design, *Ember-Impagination* utilizes Glimmer and yields paginated data from your server's API to components which expect an array.
+By design, *Ember-Impagination* leverages Glimmer and yields paginated data from your server's API to components which expect an array.

 ## Usage